taneishi/convnetjs/Readme.md

 ## Compiling the library from src/ to build/

 If you would like to add features to the library, you will have to change the code in `src/` and then compile the library into the `build/` directory.
 The compilation script simply concatenates files in `src/` and then minifies the result.

 The compilation is done using an ant task: it compiles `build/convnet.js` by concatenating the source files in `src/` and then minifies the result into `build/convnet-min.js`.
 Make sure you have **ant** installed (on Ubuntu you can simply *sudo apt-get install* it), then cd into `compile/` directory and run:

     $ ant -lib yuicompressor-2.4.8.jar -f build.xml

-or

-    $ cat src/convnet_init.js src/convnet_util.js src/convnet_vol*.js src/convnet_layers*.js \
-        src/convnet_net.js src/convnet_trainers.js src/convnet_magicnet.js src/convnet_export.js > build/convnet.js
-    $ java -jar compile/yuicompressor-2.4.8.jar -o build/convnet-min.js build/convnet.js

 The output files will be in `build/`